ethcatherders/EIPIP/All EIPIP Meetings/Meeting 028.md

 ## AGENDA

 ## 1. [Progress on EIP GitHub repo action bot](https://youtu.be/fKQVb-s0Tzs?t=4)
 The first item on the agenda is progress on EIP GitHub repo action bot.
-So a little more from the ECH team is working on the EIP GitHub repo.
+So, Alita Moore from the ECH team is working on the EIP GitHub repo.
 And I suppose she also created a pull requests to share this bot for review with the EIP editors.
 The pull request number is 3351.
-If there is any other update on the progress and concern with the bot that anyone would like to share in development of this effort, feel free to share, because I don't see any data here.
+If there is any other update on the progress and concern with the bot that anyone would like to share in development of this effort, feel free to share, because I don't see Alita here.
 But I have seen some comments left by the editors on the issue.

 **Hudson Jameson**
 I heard it's almost done.
 But I haven't looked at the code myself.